LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 The main purpose of the VFS is to act as the file system interface for user space programs.
 Really, this entails a whole lot of work because this interface is massive.

-#### Defining Filesystems
+### Defining file systems

-One of the main behaviors is creating an abstraction to allow different filesystems to coexist.
+One of the main behaviors is creating an abstraction to allow different file systems to coexist.
 It does this by handling system calls such as open, stat, and chmod.
 This way, if your program needs to access a file from a USB using FAT32 while your host OS uses ext4 your program can't tell the difference.
 The thing is the VFS doesn't really define how files are handles.
-The filesystem itself defines to the VFS what it calls inodes, dentries, and other operations.
+The file system itself defines to the VFS what it calls inodes, dentries, and other operations.
-First, the filesystem has to register itself with the file_system_type struct.
+First, the file system has to register itself with the file_system_type struct.

 ```
 struct file_system_type {